Hog-CERN/Hog/docs/01-Getting-Started/04-update-hog.md

 ```
 Here vX.Y.Z is the output of the git describe command above.

-*NOTE* if you want specific new features you can also use the master of the HOG repository.
+*NOTE* if you want specific new features you can also use the master of the Hog repository.
 Please be careful and check what you are getting.
 To use the master simply run: